louzkk/Ghost-Optimizer/README.md

 **Ghost Optimizer** is an open source advanced batch script that improves **performance**, **latency**, **network** and **privacy**, while removing **bloatware** and **AI** features.

 This includes registry modifications and system policies targeting performance and network behavior, removal of Microsoft's telemetry, tracking, pre-installed apps, AI, and   unnecessary background services, cleanup of temporary and log files, and repairs to system health and integrity.
+This script applies a custom power plan along with optimized profiles for NVIDIA, OOSU10++, and NextDNS, which you can review directly in the code.

 Every optimization in this script has been individually tested and included for a specific reason.
 If you don't understand what a command does, do not run it.

 ## 🚀 Launch